 Our guide pointed out the oldest library of Andalusia and shared details of the architecture of the cathedral with us.

-In a leisure some pace we cycled around Seville.
+At a leisure-some pace, we cycled around Seville.
 It was a great way to cover quite some ground and see some areas of Seville which would take you all day on foot.
 Unfortunately, the tour was over before I knew it!
 It was time to give back our bikes and end the bike tour of Seville.

 Explore Seville on Bicycle